getodk/central-frontend/CONTRIBUTING.md

 To run tests, type `npm run test`.
 This will run all `*.spec.js` files in [`/test/`](/test/).

 The core of our tests is the tests of the components and the tests of the router, which together implement most of the business logic.
-We also have unit tests of mixins, the Vuex store, utility functions, and so on.
+We also have unit tests of composables/mixins, the Vuex store, utility functions, and so on.
 The directory structure of `/test/` largely mirrors that of `/src/`.
-For example, each test file in `/test/components/` corresponds to a component in `/src/components/`; each test file in `/test/mixins/` corresponds to a mixin in `/src/mixins/`.
+For example, each test file in `/test/components/` corresponds to a component in `/src/components/`; each test file in `/test/reusables/` corresponds to a file in `/src/reusables/`.
 The exception is that the files in `/test/util/` do not test the files in `/src/util/`, but rather are test utility functions.
 The files in `/src/util/` are tested by those in `/test/unit/`.

 If you add code outside a `.vue` file (for example, a utility function), and it is easy to test in isolation, consider writing unit tests to verify the code.
 If a function's input is very easy to directly construct or mock, for example, it is likely a good candidate for unit testing.
 On the other hand, when writing code that is more closely related to other code, it may work best to test the functionality in a component test or a test of the router.